apache/nuttx/Documentation/platforms/arm/stm32f4/boards/clicker2-stm32/index.rst

 Mikroe Clicker2 STM32
 =====================

-This is the README file for the port of NuttX to the Mikroe Clicker2 STM32 board based on the STMicro STM32F407VGT6 MCU.
+This is the page file for the port of NuttX to the Mikroe Clicker2 STM32 board based on the STMicro STM32F407VGT6 MCU.

 Reference: https://shop.mikroe.com/development-boards/starter/clicker-2/stm32f4